namatsawin/vdo-maker/.amazonq/rules/senior-engineer-workflow.md

 ## Approval-Required Actions

-Amazon Q must **always ask for user confirmation** before doing any of the following:
+You must **always ask for user confirmation** before doing any of the following:

 - Running `git commit`
 - Running `git push`